Let X Represent The Regular Price Of A Book

 Common Mistakes to Avoid

-While using 'x' to represent the regular price of a book is a powerful tool, it's important to avoid common mistakes:
+While using 'x' to represent the regular price of a book is a powerful tool, make sure to avoid common mistakes:

 • Incorrectly Calculating Percentages: A common error is miscalculating percentages when dealing with discounts or markups.
 Ensure you convert the percentage to a decimal (e.g., 20% = 0.20) before multiplying it by 'x'.